Sacri Monti interview with Brenden Dellar, Dylan Donovan, Anthony Meier, and Evan Wenskay

 Anthony: I used to watch MTV a lot when I was a little kid, back when they played only music videos in the nineties.
 But I would say that my first real exposure to music that had an impact on me was when I went to see Dinosaur Jr around 2003 or something in San Diego.
 I remember being blown away by how loud they were.
 I got too high for my own good and remember it being a really cool show.
 That was the first real rock show that I saw, other than random cover bands.

 Brenden: I’ll never forget the first time I saw a live band.
-The neighbor folks that I talked about in the previous question where having a party and my parents wanted to go so they put me to bed, I think I was like four or five.
-It was really loud, so I went to the backyard, climbed my little tree house thing and saw the party with the band playing, and it was the most awesome thing I had ever seen up until that point ha-ha.
+The neighbor folks that I talked about in the previous question were having a party and my parents wanted to go, so they put me to bed.
+I think I was like four or five.
+It was really loud, so I went to the backyard, climbed my little tree house thing, and saw the party with the band playing.
+It was the most awesome thing I had ever seen up until that point, ha-ha.

 If you were to pick a moment that changed everything for you, a moment of music that opened your eyes to the infinite possibilities of music and changed the way you perceived it, what would it be?

-Brenden: Earthess live at Che Café in 2005… Up until that, it was Led Zeppelin, Iron Maiden, and The Ramones, etcetera.
-But then I saw how insane and crazy you can get with playing, how colorful your expressions can be and how fierce and loud you can be without saying anything if you don’t want to.
-That for sure changed the route I wanted to take and determined to me what was important in music.
+Brenden: Earthless live at Che Café in 2005.
+Up until that, it was Led Zeppelin, Iron Maiden, and The Ramones, etc. But then I saw how insane and crazy you can get with playing, how colorful your expressions can be, and how fierce and loud you can be without saying anything if you don’t want to.
+That for sure changed the route I wanted to take and determined what was important in music.
 That’s when I started digging way deeper into other crazy bands.

 Dylan: Fuuuuck, I’ve always been blown away by music since I started playing guitar.
-I’d say as a young teenager though, and just hearing all these different rad things that have been going on all over the world for forty or fifty years, Flower Travellin Band, Amon Düül II, and early P-funk just to name a few.
-In person, I’d have to say being about fourteen or so and watching Isaiah Mitchell rip everyone a new one with Earthless, or his old band Juan Peso.
-Sheer power bay-bay!
+I’d say as a young teenager, just hearing all these different rad things that have been going on all over the world for forty or fifty years: Flower Travellin’ Band, Amon Düül II, and early P-funk, just to name a few.
+In person, I’d have to say being about fourteen or so and watching Isaiah Mitchell rip everyone a new one with Earthless or his old band Juan Peso.
+Sheer power, bay-bay!

 Evan: KOYANNISQATSI.
 That movie changed my life when I was thirteen years old, and when I sat down and tried to learn how to play Philip Glass, something really hit home with me and still does to this day.
 He’s a minimalist composer and the simple repeating arpeggios he wrote, I now hear as more of a constructed waveform, and that’s really changed the way I listen.
 Also, it’s very fucking hard to say that without sounding like a pretentious music kook.